 Unifying body and mind

 If we practise without intention, without being blinded by the idea of profit, we can calmly see all sorts of things appear and disappear before our eyes.
 At every moment we can see thoughts that have a connection with our karma, with our ignorance, greed or aversion.
-If we do not move, we see them all, clearly, none of them escape us.
-This is called practising awakening: seeing with our eyes of deep wisdom all aspects of the reality, both external and internal.
-It is the practice of zazen.
+If we do not move, we see them all, clearly, none of them escapes us.
+This is called practising awakening: seeing with our eyes of deep wisdom all aspects of reality, both external and internal.
+This is the practice of zazen.

 The practice of zazen allows us to become fully alive again, without relying on our personal power or knowledge.
 This cannot be learned at university.
 It is only a question, precisely, of abandoning the crutches of power, the crutches of knowledge, of letting go.
 Just giving up, just giving wholeheartedly.

 When we practise zazen, we practise Buddha, the awakened state, open, present to the world.
 This presence is effective when the five doors of the senses are totally open, when they are not parasitised by personal noise or by sleep; when we listen with an open ears, empty of any judgment; when we see with eyes washed of any thought.
 It is very simple.
 The five doors of the senses can receive all information and put us in direct contact with the universe.